kfj001/g-orctober/README.md

 - Move around the screen with W,A,S, and D OR use  arrow keys Up, Down, Left and Right
 - Press SPACE to wield your MACE
 - Press LEFT CTRL to LEAP
-- ENTER to pause the game
+- P to pause the game
 - 'F' or Alt-Enter to toggle FULLSCREEN mode
 - 'Q', Ctrl-Q to QUIT the game